creativecolab/civicchallenge-backend/docs/api.md

             {
                 "name": "Name",
-                "summary": "This is a challenge."
+                "summary": "This is a challenge.",
+                "description": "Challenge description"
             }

 ## Display the specified resource.
 [GET /challenges/{id}]